-You may receive your rates or water notice via email by signing up to eNotices online.
+You can choose to receive your rates or water notice via email by signing up to eNotices online.
+All you have to do is sign up - and your rates will land right in your email inbox.

-Make sure you have your rate assessment number with you when you sign up and login, this is found in the top right corner of your rates notice.
+It only takes two minutes to sign up.
+Make sure you have your e-reference number with you when you sign up and login (this is found under the total on your rates notice).

 Login or Signup